zhengxuhao/IBS-GWAS/README.md

  A file **fail-IBD-QC.txt** will be generated to exclude these samples from downstream analyses.

 ####4.
-Population stratification by principal component analysis in EIGENSOFT 6.0.6 package (or flashpca?)
+Population stratification by principal component analysis in EIGENSOFT 6.0.6 package

-Note: Run EIGENSOFT using LD-pruned binary files EIGENSOFT (according to Nature protocol paprr)
+Note: Run EIGENSOFT using **LD-pruned binary files**

 **A. Convert Plink Bfiles to EIGENSOFT format using CONVERTF**